Skip to content

 • SMB 1.0/CIFS File Sharing Support is now enabled on your Windows 11 laptop or PC.
 Enjoy Seamless Connectivity.

-It’s important to note that SMB 1.0/CIFS is considered less secure compared to newer versions of the SMB protocol, such as SMB 2.0 and SMB 3.0.
+• Note: It’s important to note that SMB 1.0/CIFS is considered less secure compared to newer versions of the SMB protocol, such as SMB 2.0 and SMB 3.0.
 Microsoft recommends using newer SMB versions whenever possible due to enhanced security features and improved performance.

 How to Disable SMB 1.0/CIFS File Sharing Support in Windows 11?

 SMB 1.0/CIFS is an older protocol that lacks many of the security features present in newer versions like SMB 2.0 and SMB 3.0.
-It’s more susceptible to security vulnerabilities and exploits, making it a potential target for cyberattacks and it can be exploited by ransomware and other malware to spread across networks.
+It’s more susceptible to security vulnerabilities and exploits, making it a potential target for cyberattacks, and it can be exploited by ransomware and other malware to spread across networks.
 Many cybersecurity experts and organizations recommend disabling SMB 1.0/CIFS File Sharing Support if not required for specific compatibility reasons.
 It aligns with best practices for securing networked environments and reduces the likelihood of security incidents related to outdated protocols.
 The following are the steps to do so.

 • Open Windows Features directly by running the command appwiz.cpl in the Run command box.